kragen/derctuo/markdown/sentential-database.md

 Abbreviation
 ------------

-It's probably better to abbreviate this:
+It’s probably better to abbreviate this:

     'C':
         is a cylinder